-6.6.1.
-A radar controller (APP/DEP/CTR) is online at the time the takeoff clearance is issued.
+- 5.6.1.
+A radar controller (APP/DEP/CTR) is online at the time the takeoff clearance is issued. - 5.6.2.
+The departing aircraft is on a published SID and has not been issued a heading that would converge toward the parallel runway. - 5.6.3.
+In the event that the departure is departing from 08L, the aircraft has not been assigned the STANLEY # (STNLE#) SID.

-- 6.6.2.
-The departing aircraft is on a published SID and has not been issued a heading that would converge toward the parallel runway. - 6.6.3.
-In the event that the departure is departing from 08L, the aircraft has not been assigned the STANLEY # (STNLE#) SID. - 6.6.4.
-The arriving aircraft on the parallel is on a published CAT I ILS approach and has been confirmed with: - 6.6.4.1.
-The correct SFI on the aircraft's tag indicating an ILS approach OR, - 6.6.4.2.
-Verbal confirmation from the aircraft that they are on an ILS approach on initial check-in OR, - 6.6.4.3.
-In the event that the inner arrival controller is also responsible for the CYVR tower control zone, a mode C SSR return that indicates the aircraft is established on and not deviating from the localizer inside of the FAF. - 6.6.5.
-In the event of a go-around, there is no anticipated traffic that would preclude the arriving aircraft from safely executing the published missed approach procedure. - 6.6.6.
-In the event of a go-around, the arriving aircraft is instructed to fly the published missed approach procedure. - 6.6.7.
-The separation standards described in 821.09 (16), (17), and (18) of the CARs are met.
+- 5.6.4.
+The arriving aircraft on the parallel is on a published straight-in CAT I ILS or RNAV approach, and has been confirmed with: - 5.6.4.1.
+The correct SFI on the aircraft's tag indicating an ILS or RNAV approach OR, - 5.6.4.2.
+Verbal confirmation from the aircraft that they are on an ILS or RNAV approach on initial check-in OR, - 5.6.4.3.
+In the event that the inner arrival controller is also responsible for the CYVR tower control zone, the aircraft is established on and not deviating from the localizer inside of the FAF. - 5.6.5.
+In the event of a go-around, there is no anticipated traffic that would prevent the arriving aircraft from safely executing the published missed approach procedure. - 5.6.6.
+In the event of a go-around, the arriving aircraft is instructed to fly the published missed approach procedure.